ClouDesire/docusaurus/docs/onboarding.md

 #### Advanced Settings

 * _Self-billing_ (yes/no): for admin only.
-If this flag is enabled, Cloudesire will not issue any invoice to the customers (this task will be in carche of the vendor) and the application deployment process will start automatically when the customer clicks on the "buy now" button, without redirecting him to the payment gateway.
+If this flag is enabled, Cloudesire will not issue any invoice to the customers (this task will be in charge of the vendor) and the application deployment process will start automatically when the customer clicks on the "buy now" button, without redirecting him to the payment gateway.

 ## Pricing Models